|Elliott Sound Products||Active Vs. Passive Crossovers|

 Interestingly, the impedance seen by the drivers in the stop-band (again at those 'magic' frequencies of 1.414kHz and 2.828kHz) is extremely low, at only a few milli-ohms.
 This is clearly visible in Figure 2.5 but is probably of little consequence in reality.

-By adding (for example) a Zobel or series LC network to the tweeter to reduce the effect of the impedance peak at resonance, the impedance seen by the tweeter will be lower than indicated above.
+By adding (for example) a Zobel to equalise the rising impedance at high frequencies, or a series RLC network to the tweeter crossover to reduce the effect of the impedance peak at resonance, the impedance seen by the tweeter will be lower than indicated above.
 The woofer is (of course) unchanged by this, but again, a woofer Zobel used to equalise the rising impedance due to voice-coil inductance will have an effect.
+There is usually no need to add a series RLC network to minimise the woofer's impedance peak at resonance, although it may be necessary on a midrange driver in a 3-way system.

-Don't imagine for an instant that it will cure the problem, because it won't.
+Don't imagine for an instant that impedance correction networks will cure the problem, because they won't.
 The impedance to back-EMF will still be a great deal higher than you ever imagined, and damping factor will be around unity at best.
 There is no network that can be placed in parallel with the loudspeaker that will solve the problem, with the possible exception of a 0.1Ω resistor!

 That would be a very bad idea indeed, unbelievably very bad in fact.
 Your amplifier would see almost a dead short, and even if the amp had an infinite current capacity, a 10W amp would be expected to produce 800 Watts (all dissipated as heat in the 0.1Ω resistor!).
 Don't even think about it!